BubbleBase64/.github/CONTRIBUTING.md

 ---

-## 📜 License
+## 📜 License & Intellectual Property

-By contributing to Bubbles, you agree that your contributions will be licensed under the same license as the project (see LICENSE file in each repository).
+By contributing to Bubbles, you agree that your contributions will be subject to the same proprietary license as the project (see LICENSE file in each repository).
+All intellectual property remains with Bilkent University and the development team.

+**Important**: This is a proprietary academic project.
+All contributions become part of the academic submission and are subject to university intellectual property policies.

 ---

 Thank you for contributing to Bubbles!
-Together, we're building a more informed and critically thinking society. 🫧✨
+Together, we're building innovative technology for our academic project and creating a foundation for future research in AI-powered news consumption. 🫧✨